 Surprise #3: Grimy can be beautiful

-Berlin is generally not regarded as Europe’s most beautiful city.
+A lot of people wouldn’t regard Berlin as Europe’s most beautiful city.
 To the contrary: Berlin is often labelled outright ugly.
 Swarmed by dirt and homeless people, the grimy streets of Berlin emit a whole other kind of beauty: diversity, respect, and openness.
 Each of Berlin’s districts has its own unique personality, unified through the character of the city.
-This type of diversity works on all levels, as various contrasting personalities wander the wide, spacious streets, each showing mutual respect.
+This type of diversity works on all levels.
+Various contrasting personalities wander the wide, spacious streets, showing each other mutual respect.
 Even the homeless contribute.
 If only we’d define beauty as more than just appearance, Berlin would certainly qualify as Europe’s most beautiful city.

 Do or don’t?

 If you get the chance to stay close to home, do it, and it will give you a new perspective on a culture you thought you’d already knew.
-You may not find chopsticks or hotpots, but the fun of travelling anywhere is in not knowing what you’ll find or where you’ll find it.
+You may not find chopsticks or hotpots, but that’s not what it is about.
+The fun of traveling anywhere is in not knowing what you’ll find or where you’ll find it.

 This post was written by Frank van Doesum.
 Frank went on an exchange with AIESEC in the Netherlands.
 We offer international voluntary projects and professional internships with the aim of developing leadership in youth.